What to do if you ruin your turkey? Or decide at the (almost) last minute that you have to have one?

 With this recipe — which is amazing enough to make it a staple — you can roast a 12-14 pound (thawed) turkey in 2 hours.
 Two hours!

 - 1/2 – 3/4 c softened butter [or softened duck fat]

 - 4 or 5 sprigs of rosemary or 2 Tbsp dried rosemary

-- 6+ c of chicken broth (buy extra – grocery stores are closed on Thanksgiving in most places – I use Trader Joe’s)
+- 6-8 c of chicken broth (buy extra – grocery stores are closed on Thanksgiving in most places – be sure the 1st ingredient is chicken, not water)

 - freshly ground black pepper

 Preheat oven to 500 degrees.
 (Yes, you read that right.)

 - Remove giblets and the neck from inside the turkey.
 [USDA no longer suggests washing the turkey with cold water.]

 - Butter a piece of aluminum foil and line the roasting pan.

 - Place the turkey, breast side up, on the foil and rub the turkey all over with the softened butter or the duck fat.